 Day 9 - Algarve Costal Excursion

-Today you may prefer to relax, explore this beautiful resort at your own pace, or join the included excursion along the enchanting southern coastline.
-History comes alive as you reach the wind-swept Promontory of Sagres, where Henry the Navigator lived and planned his overseas expansion.
+Highlight today is a visit to the wind-swept Promontory of Sagres, where Henry the Navigator lived and planned his overseas expansion.
 Only a few miles away is Cape St. Vincent, the southwestern corner of continental Europe, a dramatic cliff defying the waves of an ever-angry Atlantic Ocean.
-Spend some time in pretty Lagos before returning to your hotel.
-Breakfast and Dinner are included.
+Time in pretty Lagos before returning to your hotel.
+Breakfast is included.

 Take the scenic route over the Serra da Arrábida and savor sweeping views of the Tróia Peninsula.
 Catch glimpses of the castle at Sesimbra, which recall fierce medieval battles between Christians and Moors and stop in Azeitao to visit a traditional tile workshop.
-After crossing the Bridge of April 25th, you're back in Lisbon.
+After crossing the Bridge of April 25th, you’re back in Lisbon.
 Tonight, enjoy a spectacular panoramic view at Varanda restaurant while having a cocktail and a special farewell dinner with wine with your traveling companions.
 Breakfast and dinner are included.

 Your vacation ends with breakfast this morning.